MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/skos-format-reference.md

 Gets and sets the property name for the current TermSet object.

-This is the lexical label for a sharepoint-taxonomy:SharedCustomPropertyForTerm, sharepoint-taxonomy:LocalCustomPropertyForTerm and sharepoint-taxonomy:CustomPropertyForTermSet in a [TermStore](/dotnet/api/microsoft.sharepoint.client.taxonomy.termstore) working language.
+This property is the lexical label for a sharepoint-taxonomy:SharedCustomPropertyForTerm, sharepoint-taxonomy:LocalCustomPropertyForTerm and sharepoint-taxonomy:CustomPropertyForTermSet in a [TermStore](/dotnet/api/microsoft.sharepoint.client.taxonomy.termstore) working language.

 The sharepoint-taxonomy: propertyName is treated as the key of the CustomProperty.